-Practicum is a 100-hour experience, that takes place at an appropriate and qualified practicum site and supervised by university faculty.
-Students will provide direct services to individuals, couples, family and/or groups under appropriate supervision.
-The 100-hour practicum includes a minimum of 40 direct contact hours and indirect hours which are comprised of weekly individual and group supervision as well as clinical paperwork, etc. The Clinical mental health (CMHC) and school counseling (SCH) students are required to complete a minimum of 10 group hours as part of their clinical track requirements.
-These hours can be completed during practicum or internship.
-Students will need to spend 10-15 clock hours each week to complete the practicum experience.
+Practicum is a 100-hour experience that takes place at an appropriate and qualified practicum site and is supervised by university faculty.
+Students will provide direct services to individuals, couples, family, and/or groups under appropriate supervision.
+The 100-hour practicum includes a minimum of 40 direct contact hours and indirect hours which are comprised of weekly individual and group supervision as well as clinical paperwork, etc. Clinical Mental Health (CMHC) and School Counseling (SCH) students are required to complete a minimum of ten group hours as part of their clinical track requirements.
+These hours can be completed during Practicum or Internship.
+Students will need to spent 10-15 clock hours each week to complete the practicum experience.

-Clinical Mental Health and Marriage & Family students who complete their program onsite will complete their practicum in the campus clinics while any online program students who reside near our clinics have the option to complete their practicum in either the campus clinics or in their community.
+Clinical Mental Health and Marriage & Family(MFT) students who complete their program onsite will complete their practicum in the campus clinics while any online program students have the option to complete their practicum in either the campus clinics or in the community.
 It is expected that all students will read the Clinical Practice Manual prior to practicum.

 Students are required to have 3-4 clinical case recordings each semester during their practicum and internship courses.
-Clinical recordings serve to provide students with direct feedback regarding their clinical skills and flow of session.
+Clinical recordings serve as a way to provide students with direct feedback regarding their clinical skills and flow of session.

 Personal Professional Liability Insurance must be in place prior to the start of practicum.
 The professional organizations representing the professions of the student's particular program (e.g., AMHCA, AAMFT, ASCA, or NAADAC) provide liability insurance for students at very reasonable rates.
-Student membership in the professional organization is typically required.
+Student membership in a professional organization is typically required.
 For additional information on liability insurance, please refer to the website of your professional organization.